 When you visit the Wellness Center, you can expect:

-- To be afforded privacy and confidentiality regarding your visits and any documentation of such visits, including immunization information and medical records.
+- To be afforded privacy and confidentiality regarding your visits and any documentation of such visits, including immunization information, and mental health and medical records.

-- To receive information in terms you can understand and to have any questions answered concerning your health concern, its treatment, and any associated risks.
+- To receive information in terms you can understand and to have any questions answered regarding your health concern, its treatment, and any associated factors.

 - To refuse to be examined or treated by health practitioners and to be informed of the consequences of such decisions.